007n7/007n7/README.md

 text

-`NAME TAGS`
+`COMMON NAME TAGS`

-IWC . interact with caution
+IWC . interact with caution/care

 W2I . whisper to interact

 DNIUD . do not interact unless i do

-DNIUF . do not interact unless friend (usually more specifically `felix`..)
+DNIUF . do not interact unless friend

 SYS/INTRJ . for ponies alters made for themselves, intrj specific to alters that are introjects